kwaldenphd/searching/README.md

 6. Open a new Python document in Geany to build a basic binary search algorithm.

 7. The binary search algorithm we will build in Python will include the following steps or elements:
-  a. define an array with a list of items
+  * define an array with a list of items
-  b. define an `x` value to search for
+  * define an `x` value to search for
-  c. compare `x` with an element in the middle of the array
+  * compare `x` with an element in the middle of the array
-  d. use `else...if` statements to define what happens if `x` is greater or less than the middle element
+  * use `else...if` statements to define what happens if `x` is greater or less than the middle element
-  e. output the position of `x` if `x` is present in the array
+  * output the position of `x` if `x` is present in the array
-  f. output some kind of message if `x` is not present in the array
+  * output some kind of message if `x` is not present in the array

 <blockquote>Q5: Based on our previous work in Python, how would you approach writing this program?
 What elements are you not sure how to structure?</blockquote>